dentremor/Software-Defined-Infrastrucure/doku.md

 $ apt install php
 ```

-To install phpMyadmin we used a buster backport becuase apt didn't know any package with the name `phpmyadmin`:
+To install phpMyadmin we used a buster backport because apt didn't know any package with the name `phpmyadmin`:
 For this we need to create an apt source file `/etc/apt/sources.list.d/buster-backports.list` and add:

 ```